symfony/symfony-docs/quick_tour/the_big_picture.rst

-One of the main goals of a framework is to keep your code organized and allow your application to evolve easily over time by avoiding the mixing of database calls, HTML tags, and business logic in the same script.
+One of the main goals of a framework is to keep your code organized and allow your application to evolve easily over time by avoiding the mixing of database calls, HTML tags and business logic in the same script.
 To achieve this goal with Symfony, you'll first need to learn a few fundamental concepts and terms.

 Symfony comes with some sample code that you can use to learn more about its